 - The Aeronautical Mobile Satellite (Route) Service (AMS(R)S), more commonly referred to as SATVOICE, can be used as a supplement to HF & CPDLC communications throughout the NAT region for any routine, non-routine or emergency ATS air/ground communications.
 NAT ATS provider State AIPs contain the necessary telephone numbers and/or short-codes for air-initiated call access to radio stations and/or direct to OACCs.
 Since oceanic traffic typically communicates with ATC through radio facilities, routine SATVOICE calls should be made to such a facility rather than the ATC Centre.
 Only when the urgency of the communication dictates otherwise should SATVOICE calls be made to the ATC Centre.
 SATVOICE communication initiated due to HF propagation difficulties does not constitute urgency and should be addressed to the air-ground radio facility.
-The use of SATVOICE is described in The SATVOICE Operations Manual (ICAO Doc 10038). - 6.1.29 The provisions governing the use of SATVOICE for ATS communications in the NAT region are contained in Doc.7030.
-These provisions include that even when using SATVOICE, flight crews must simultaneously operate SELCAL or maintain a listening watch on the assigned HF/VHF frequency. - 6.1.30 Operators must also recognise that they are bound by their own State of Registry's regulations regarding carriage and use of any and all long-range ATS communications equipment.
+The use of SATVOICE is described in The SATVOICE Operations Manual (ICAO Doc 10038). - 6.1.30 The provisions governing the use of SATVOICE for ATS communications in the NAT region are contained in Doc.7030.
+These provisions include that even when using SATVOICE, flight crews must simultaneously operate SELCAL or maintain a listening watch on the assigned HF/VHF frequency. - 6.1.31 Operators must also recognise that they are bound by their own State of Registry's regulations regarding carriage and use of any and all long-range ATS communications equipment.
 Some States do not authorise the carriage of SATVOICE as redundancy for HF equipage.
-However, in other instances MMEL remarks for HF systems do provide relief for SATVOICE equipped aircraft, thereby making the requirement for the carriage of fully serviceable/redundant HF communications equipment less of an issue (See also Section 6.6 regarding the use of SATVOICE in the event of "HF Communications Failure").